johnslimai/dockerslimexamples/index.md

 Note: This example was developed on macOs

-- Create a directory for DockerSlim from
+- Create a folder and copy the files from the DockerSlim download into the folder.
+My folder looks like this.

  3.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk1OTkwNzA0Myw4NzEyNTU4MywtNjg2Mz
+eyJoaXN0b3J5IjpbLTY0OTg5NjAyNCw4NzEyNTU4MywtNjg2Mz
 k0MTQ3XX0=
 -->